Saxagliptin/metformin (By mouth)

-- Some foods and medicines can affect how saxagliptin/metformin works.
+- Some medicines can affect how saxagliptin/metformin works.
 Tell your doctor if you are using any of the following:

 - Insulin or other diabetes medicine

-- Some medicines may affect your blood sugar level, including a diuretic (water pill), birth control pills, corticosteroid (including dexamethasone, hydrocortisone, methylprednisolone, prednisolone, prednisone), phenothiazine medicine (including chlorpromazine, perphenazine, prochlorperazine, promethazine, thioridazine), thyroid medicine, niacin, and isoniazid.
+- Some medicines may affect your blood sugar level, including a diuretic (water pill), birth control pills, corticosteroid (including dexamethasone, hydrocortisone, methylprednisolone, prednisolone, prednisone), phenothiazine medicine, thyroid medicine, niacin, phenytoin, and isoniazid.

 - Limit the amount of alcohol you drink.
 Too much alcohol increases your risk of lactic acidosis.